twigmac/remove-duplicate-files/README.md

 Use either of the following commands to get usage instructions.

 ```
-# use the command script
+# use the entrypoint script
 bin/remove-duplicate-files --help

 # use the Phar file